K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 All of the brackets above can be understood intuitively as statements about path-coordi\-nates.
 In particular, the coordinate of a closed contractible path $\gamma$ commutes with the coordinate of any other open or closed path $\gamma'$, so long as $\gamma'$ (if open) begins and ends at the boundary of $M$.
 The coordinates of two general paths that intersect have a bracket (roughly) proportional to their intersection number.

 We have already proved that the $C_k$ commute with each other and with all other coordinates in Section \ref{sec:bulkflat}.
-We also proved there that big-boundary coordinates $\CX_j$ have the expected Poisson bracket, coming from the Weil-Petersson symplectic form.
-The trickiest commutation relations to show are the ones for the A and B cycle holonomies; we present a full proof in Appendix~\ref{app:NZ}.
+We also proved there that big-boundary coordinates $\CX_j$ have the expected Poisson bracket \eqref{commX}.
+The trickiest commutation relations to show are the ones for the A and B cycle holonomies around small tori; we present a full proof in Appendix~\ref{app:NZ}.